Idaho | Locum Tenens Travel Lifestyle

 Looking for your next locum tenens opportunity?
 Look no further!
-Our client in Idaho is looking for a pathologist to begin coverage immediately.
-Hours include 8a - 5p shifts from Mondays - Fridays.
-The selected locum will be handling slide reads for cytology and other surgical cases.
-There is a...
+Our client in Idaho is looking for a pediatric dentist to begin coverage immediately.
+Hours include 8a - 4p or 9a - 5p shifts.
+The selected locum will be handling crowns, fillings, root canals, hygiene checks, and other dentistry procedures....
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING IDAHO AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST

 Due to its location in the west, Idaho was one of the later states to be admitted to the union.
 The origin of the name is cloudy- to say the least.
 According to records, the name “Idaho” was proposed by George M. Willing in 1860.
 Willing claimed the name came from the Shoshone people that originally lived in the area, but later changed his story and claimed it was inspired by a girl named Ida.
 The United States Congress ultimately went with a different name, but over time the territory came to be known as Idaho anyway.
 To this day there’s no clear origin of the name, and Willing isn’t around anymore to clarify.
 Maybe during your Idaho adventures, you’ll be the one to figure it out?
 If that proves too hard though, here’s some other fun things to do.